F1248/OpenCore-Legacy-Patcher/docs/ICNS.md

 To install, please ensure that Vault was disabled when you built OpenCore.
 If you're unsure, simply rebuild OpenCore with the Patcher setting "Vault" set to false.

 * <span style="color:red"> Warning</span>: Editing your OpenCore EFI incorrectly can result in a bricked install.
-Please ensure you have a natively supported version of macOS installed to boot into in case of issues.
+Please ensure you've a natively supported version of macOS installed to boot into in case of issues.

 Now that you've verified that you can edit OpenCore safely, you'll need to mount the drive that OpenCore is stored on.
 To do this, download [MountEFI](https://github.com/corpnewt/MountEFI) and run it: